480-300-2635

 cognitive behavioral therapy tips

-Have you been noticing this holiday season the thought, “I have to, I should, always or ugh not again.”
-Holidays often are filled with expectations for the people around us and us.
+Have you noticed that during the holiday season thoughts like, “I have to…”, “I should…”, I always…” or “ugh not again.” always seem to pop up?
+It’s not unusual for holidays to be filled with expectations, whether they’re placed upon ourselves, those around us, or both.
 The perfect holiday can leave us filled with anxiety and disappointment.
-The negative thoughts we are left with can make us wonder if it would be better if the Grinch just stole Christmas.
+The negative thoughts we are left with can make us wonder if it might be better if the Grinch just stole Christmas.

-Healthline did a survey in 2016 which indicated that 60% of adults in the USA suffer from stress during the holidays.
+Healthline did a survey in 2016 which indicated that 60% of adults in the US suffer from stress during the holidays.
 The stressor reported in the Healthline study were most concentrated on scheduling (who do we need to see, how do we fit it all in, and the cause of this stress can basically be summed up with two words- EXPECTATION and OBLIGATION), finances (gift-giving, traveling, hosting and charity – BUDGET BUST) and health (diet, exercise- the fact is maintaining self-care habits during the holidays sure can be difficult because we are more freely giving away our time).

 Here are 5 Cognitive Behavioral Therapy tools that will help you get through the holidays with a little less stress.